ChameleonCloud/docs/source/technical/cli.rst

    .. error:: If you get permission error at this step, please check that 1) the terminal session has been configured correctly with the environment variables; 2) the *OpenStack RC* script you ``source`` is **v3**; 3) the *OpenStack Client* version is the latest.
 To check the *OpenStack Client* version, use ``openstack --version`` command.
 Some older version of the *OpenStack Client* may cause errors.

    .. error:: If you get the ``Missing value`` error when using a command, it is likely that your terminal session has not been configured correctly and completely with the environment variables.
-The error may be fixed by re-running the ``source`` command over the OpenStack RC Script or use the command line switches.
+The error may be fixed by re-running the ``source`` command over the OpenStack RC Script or using the command line switches.

 _____________________________
 Using the CLI
 _____________________________

-The CLI may be used in either Interactive Mode or Shell Mode.
+You can use the CLI in either Interactive Mode or Shell Mode.
 In either mode, the *OpenStack Client* has to be configured by using the *OpenStack RC Script* or by providing the command line switches.
 For more information about the usage of *OpenStack Client*, run ``openstack --help``.

 Interactive Mode
 ________________